UCB-stat-159-s23/project-group25/README.md

 ## Installation

 Run `make env` will setup a new conda environment with the name with the required dependencies.
-To activate??
-To install the tailor-made functions spcific to this project, please install the package `diabetes_analysis_tools` using  `pip install diabetes_analysis_pkg/.` after from this diirectory.
+The new environment is called `diabetes_analysis`.
+To install the tailor-made functions specific to this project, please install the package `diabetes_analysis_tools` using  `pip install diabetes_analysis_pkg/.`.
 Use `diabetes-analysis` kernel to execute the Jupyter Notebook.

 ## Repository Structure